Barks Chocolate Recipes

 Ingredients for making this patriotic white chocolate bark recipe

-If your kitchen is well air-conditioned or you’re making this recipe in a cooler climate, you can store the finished strawberry bark in an airtight container at room temperature.
+If your kitchen is air-conditioned or you’re making this recipe in a cooler climate, you can store the finished strawberry bark in an airtight container at room temperature.
 In warmer environments, it’s best to store the bark in the refrigerator to prevent it from melting and sticking together.

 Choose bars of good-quality white chocolate for this recipe, rather than chocolate chips.
 Lindt, Valrhona, Callebaut, or Godiva are all good choices.